UCR-Research-Computing/uma/README.md

 ./install-uma.sh
 ```

-This section provides instructions on how to install and setup UMA on your system.

 An `install-uma.sh` script is included in the repository to automate the installation process.
 Here are the steps that the script performs:

 1. **Create a 'bin' folder in your home directory**: This folder will be used to store the UMA script.